rossman-x/kuroco-social-network/README.md

 This project is typed with typescript, units tests have a different configuration than e2e tests, we use differents configuration for the two types of tests in order to avoid conflicts between the two.

-## Project usecases
+## Project features

-This project is created with basic features in order to show how to use Kuroco in a remix project.
+This project is created with basic features in order to explain how to use Kuroco in a remix project.

  - Login feature: This feature is used to login to the application, it is a simple form that uses the `@Input` decorator to bind the user input to the form.
  In order to add new users, go to the Members section in your kuroco management panel, and added a new user with avatar, name, email and password fields.